Menditect/documentation/release-notes/index.md

 <ul>
 <li>Check frontend validation feedback messages that occur during test execution! </li>
 <li>Just pick a message and create an assert based on a previous Test Run. </li>
-<li>Be as generic as 'any message' or specify message text and object member. </li>
+<li>Assert on any message or specify message text and object member. </li>
 </ul>
 </ul>